 It’s one of the best tours I’ve joined and many of you know I’m not a big fan of guided tours.
 So that speaks a lot about the quality of this amazing tour.
 I’d booked mine at a random kiosk near Cenang Beach.

 TIP: There’re a few variations of this Langkawi Mangrove tour (refer official site), covering different number of destinations and lasting between 1 to 4 hours.
 It may be cheaper to book the tour at physical travel kiosks off Cenang Beach area although you’ll have to clarify what the tour includes.
-Such tours may have more people sharing the boat.
+Alternatively, you can book the tour online.

 Ok, I’m feeling so excited just remembering the things I did on that day.
 The guide was soooooo professional, knowledgeable, humorous and spoke good English.
 Ok Ok, I’ll reserve more for the Day 5 travelogue. :)